ROLL OF HONOUR

 enforcement more than three centuries ago.

-The creation of the Roll of Honour and Remembrance will serve as a record of public service and sacrifice in the protection of the people, paying tribute to some 5,000 British police officers who have been killed or died on duty, or as a result of duty, since the first recorded death of a Constable in 1680.
+The creation of the Roll of Honour and Remembrance serves as a record of public service and sacrifice in the protection of the people, paying tribute to some 5,000 British police officers who have been killed or died on duty, or as a result of duty, since the first recorded death of a Constable in 1680.

-The research will document, for the first time, the names and circumstances of death of those officers who lost their lives within the United Kingdom and will also include British losses whilst serving in Colonial and other UK administered police forces overseas.
+The research documents, for the first time, the names and circumstances of death of those officers who lost their lives within the United Kingdom and will also include British losses whilst serving in Colonial and other UK administered police forces overseas.
 Newly discovered and future losses will also be recorded.

 The Roll includes officers who have lost their lives in the line of duty as